 Timeless Small Business Competitive Advantage

-We at Veem work with small businesses every day helping them to simply their international wire transfers.
-The communal part of our business purpose is to champion the New American Small Business.
+Veem works with small businesses every day, helping them to simplify their international wire transfers.
+Our mission as a business is to champion the new American small business.
 And while small business has always had a number of distinct advantages over large corporations, there are important new advantages that we believe are crucial to competitive advantage today.
 Here they are in a nutshell.
-Happy entrepreneurship, New American Small Business.

 - Cultivate a broad skill base